Focus sur le ministère

 Missions Door appointed Isaías to minister among the Lenca Indians under the oversight of Erick Sanchez in Western Honduras in 2006.
 He is also the Coordinator of Bible Education for the church leaders and laymen there.
 Isaías is working full time planting churches in the communities of Northern Intibuca.
 Olga collaborates in ministry by teaching the Bible to leaders, ladies and children.
 They have both seen God's hand transform lives and communities among the Lenca culture, people who have great spiritual and material needs.

-Isaias and Olga by making a financial donation using your credit or debit card.
+Isaias and Olga by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Among poor but passionate people, family connections and festive occasions bring joy to life